GP-BART: a novel Bayesian additive regression trees approach using Gaussian processes: Gaussian processes Bayesian additive regression trees

 Though $\nu$ and $\tau_{\mu}$ are both referred to as precision parameters, their roles and interpretations differ, with $\nu$ and $\tau_{\mu}$ -- both of which are fixed rather than estimated -- being the parameters that control the precision of the GPs and the $\mu_{t \ell}$ parameters, respectively.
-As we increase the number of trees $T$, the scale $\nu^{-1}$ of each GP decreases, regularising the model by setting each tree contribution to be small, thereby reducing the chance of only one single GP dominating the model.
+As we increase the number of trees $T$, the scale $\nu^{-1}$ of each GP decreases, regularising the model by setting the contribution of each GP to be small.
 Likewise, the precision of the $\mu_{t \ell}$ parameter is proportional to the number of trees, shrinking the mean of each terminal node as more tree components are added into the model.
+Setting both parameters in this way reduces the chance of only one single tree dominating the model.

-\subsection{The prior on the length parameter}
+\subsubsection{The prior on the length parameter}

-The prior for the length parameter $\phi_{tj}$ for a given tree $t$ and covariate $j$ is described by the mixture of gamma distributions shown in Equation \eqref{eq:prior_phi}.
-This prior enables the use of Automatic Relevance Determination (ARD) over the variables used in the GP \cite{neal1996priors}.
-As shown in Equation \eqref{eq:covariance_matrix_label}, $\boldsymbol{\phi}_{t}$ controls the rate of decay with respect to the $\mathcal{L}_2$ distances between pairs of design points, such that larger values of $\phi_{tj}$ will quickly decrease the contribution of variables that are uncorrelated to the true generation function $f(\mathbf{x}_{i})$.
+{As shown in Equation \eqref{eq:covariance_matrix_label}, $\boldsymbol{\phi}_{t}$ controls the rate of decay with respect to the $\mathcal{L}_2$ distances between pairs of design points, such that larger values of $\phi_{tj}$ will quickly decrease the contribution of variables which are uncorrelated with the true generation function $f(\mathbf{x}_{i})$.
+Thus, to enable the use of automatic relevance determination (ARD) over the variables used in the GPs while balancing computational considerations, we derive a discrete prior for the length parameter $\phi_{tj}$ for a given tree $t$ and covariate $j$ from a mixture of gamma distributions:

-where $\mbox{Ga}(a,d)$ denotes a gamma distribution with expectation $a/d$ and $\kappa$ is a mixture weight, which we set throughout to $0.3$ to reflect the fact that, \emph{a priori}, we expect fewer variables to contribute meaningfully to the GPs.
+where $\mbox{Ga}(a,d)$ denotes a gamma distribution with expectation $a/d$.
+The two components govern smaller and larger values of $\phi_{tj}$, respectively, and we set the mixture weight $\kappa$ to $0.3$ throughout.